kaisenlinux/manpages-dev/category/Mount/mount.md

               Parity bytes for FEC (default: 2).
 Optional.

        verity.roothashsig=path
               Path to pkcs7 signature of root hash hex string.
 Requires crypt_activate_by_signed_key() from cryptsetup and kernel built with CONFIG_DM_VERITY_VERIFY_ROOTHASH_SIG.
-For device reuse, signatures have to be either used by all mounts of a device or by none.
+For de‐ vice reuse, signatures have to be either used by all mounts of a device or by none.
 Optional.

        Supported since util-linux v2.35.